-Odor that originated from any target source/subject that lingers and may not be physically recoverable or detectable by other means.
+Odor that originated from any substancetarget source/subject that may orlingers and may not be physically recoverable or detectable by other means.
+The odor that originated from a target substance/subject and lingers after the target substance/subject has been removed or has totally decomposed (as in the case of human remains).